eguneys/chessmd/README.md

-## Chess MD - Chess Page Generator
+## Chess MD - Chess Blog Generator

 Generate static blogs for chess commentary.
 See [15 minute of French Defense Advanced]() for example.